 What kind of personalization do customers really want?

 Information that helps customers save is always welcome.
 Be it time, effort, or money.
-With the right tools, you can use customers’ personal data to direct them to the products and information they are looking for more quickly.
-You can use customer purchase history data to cross-sell new products, and add-ons or upsell upgrades.
+With the right tools, you can use customers’ personal data to quickly direct them to the products and information they are looking for.
+You can use customer purchase history data to cross-sell new products and add-ons or upsell upgrades.
 You can suggest discounts and deals that reflect customers’ interests and needs.
 So long as your focus is on improving the customer experience, you’re on the right track to creating a great personalized experience.

 What data is safe data?

 Ultimately, the best way to ensure you’re sharing pertinent information is to use customers’ personal data.
 However, not all data is created equally.
 The best data to use when personalizing your offers is data the customers have deliberately provided you with themselves.
 If you look at past orders, searches on your website, and personal information like age, location, and gender, you can create a reliable customer profile or digital ID.
 Based on this user identity, you can tailor your offers and provide customized product recommendations.

 By contrast, relying on data gleaned without explicit consent simply to sell more products can feel invasive.
 For example, combining location data with push notifications to alert customers when they are near your stores definitely feels like stalking.
 Even though customers want a uniquely personalized experience when engaging with your brand, they do not want to feel like you know more about them than they know about themselves!